Blingoose/e-commerce-api/README.md

 - `DELETE /products/:{id}`: Delete a specific product (available only to admin)
 - `POST /products/uploadImage`: Upload an image to get a source link (available only to admin)
 - `GET /products/:{id}/reviews`: Retrieve all reviews for a specific product
+- `GET /products/ownedProducts`: Retrieve all owned products of the currently logged-in user.

 ### Review